-CPU and chassis fan replacements can reduce Supermicro SYS-5028D-TN4T mini-tower noise and increase M.2 SSD cooling
+CPU and chassis fan replacements attempt to reduce Supermicro SYS-5028D-TN4T mini-tower's already low noise levels while increasing M.2 NVMe SSD cooling

 I'm excited about how it's going so far, making this a system that can run not just in a home basement or closet, but perhaps right there in a home office.

 This post is a work-in-progress, orignally drafted Feb.
 22nd, see also Intel's Xeon D-1500 thermal documentation.
 Parts and process not yet finalized, for details, jump to the latest update below.

 I demonstrated my fan adapter prototype with the M.2 cooling duct to a VMUG crowd this past Tuesday, along with a brief FLIR One thermal imaging demonstration.
 I was showing how the Xeon D-1541 motherboard components stayed cool even with the chassis cover off.
 Even under heavy load: